warmana/cloudant-docs-fork/source/includes/basics/_index.md

 Logmet deployment per Cloudant cluster.
 All Cloudant clusters, within one Bluemix Local environment, share the same Logmet instance.</p>

 **Where do you send metrics and monitoring information?**
 <p>Cloudant receives metrics and monitoring information through the tether.
-Without it, you cannot properly maintain your local cluster.<p>
+Without it, we cannot properly maintain your local cluster.<p>

 **How is VMware clustering set up for Cloudant, Logmet, and Bluemix?**
 <p>Cloudant must be on a VMware cluster separate from Bluemix to prevent noisy neighbor